Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

 As given in Table \ref{tab:scales}, the fitted parameters presented are compatible with each other, given the errors.
-The flatter relation is obtained for $f = 0.05$, with only 29 calibrators.
-In this case the correlation coefficient is lower as in the case of $f = 0.20$ but with 138 calibrators.
-We consider that the cases $f = 0.10 \, {\rm and}\, f = 0.15$ provide better fits, with slightly larger correlation coefficients, compatible with those obtained by \citetalias{frew16}.
-However, $f = 0.15$ provides lower $\left<\sigma\right>$, with a similar averaged distance ratio and with 121 calibrators.
-Therefore, we will consider the case $f = 0.15$ as the best fitted scale and the adopted H$\alpha$ surface brightness–radius relation as:
+The flatter relation is obtained for $f \le 0.05$, with only 32 calibrators and with a lower correlation coefficient than the other cases.
+The cases with parallax uncertainties of 0.10, 0.15 and 0.20 provide better fits, with slightly larger correlation coefficients, compatible with those obtained by \citetalias{frew16}.
+However, $f \le 0.20$ provides similar $\left<\sigma\right>$ and $\left<k\right>$ but with 136 calibrators.
+Therefore, we will consider the case $f \le 0.20$ as the best fitted scale and the adopted H$\alpha$ surface brightness--radius relation as:

+A intrinsic dispersion of 0.116 dex about the relation is estimated using a maximum likelihood method and is in agreement with previous values reported by \citetalias{frew16,bucciarelli23}.
+Compared to other distance scales available in the literature, the new calibration based on the $S_{{\rm H}\alpha}$ and \textit{Gaia} DR3 data has been improved, with $\left<k\right> = 1.020$ and $\left<\sigma\right> = 0.142$ for the $f \le 0.20$ adopted scale.
+For a comparison, we have recalculated the averaged distance ratio and its dispersion considering the \citetalias{frew16} calibration and considering the same data as in the $f \le 0.20$ case from our work, obtaining $\left<k\right> = 1.293$ and $\left<\sigma\right> = 0.221$.
+The values reported by \citetalias{bucciarelli23}, based on the H$\beta$ surface brightness and the \textit{Gaia} DR3 data, are $\left<k\right> = 0.964$ and $\left<\sigma\right> = 0.154$ for their $f \le 0.20$ case and with 133 calibrators.
+This comparison demonstrates the improvement in the current calibration of the distance scale based on the H$\alpha$ surface brightness--radius relation and \textit{Gaia} DR3 data.